 It is a pleasure to see the completion of this report.
-This study presents only a portion of the data on independent smallholders that was collected in Central Kalimantan by Institut Penelitian Inovasi Bumi (INOBU), the provincial government and the governments of the districts of Seruyan and Kotwaringin Barat as well as other partners.
-This report presents the data of 1,229 out of 2,660 independent smallholders that were mapped in Kotawaringin Barat and Seruyan districts as of July 2016.
-As the activities are ongoing, this report will be updated periodically until the local governments have their own instruments for reporting on independent, oil palm smallholders.
+This study presents only a portion of the data on independent smallholders that was collected in Central Kalimantan by Institut Penelitian Inovasi Bumi (INOBU), the provincial government and the governments of the districts of Seruyan and Kotawaringin Barat as well as other partners.
+It presents the data on 1,229 of the 2,660 independent smallholders INOBU has mapped in Kotawaringin Barat and Seruyan districts as of July 2016.
+As the activities are ongoing, this report will be updated periodically until the local governments have their own instruments for reporting on independent, small-scale oil palm farmers.

-In addition, data collected on independent smallholders has been integrated into Central Kalimantan's Plantation Monitoring System.
-The Provincial Plantation Office is currently hosting the system, which is administered together with the District Plantation Offices in Kotawaringin Barat, Seruyan and Gunung Mas.
+In addition, data collected on independent smallholders is now integrated into Central Kalimantan's Plantation Monitoring System.
+The Provincial Plantation Office is hosting the system, which is administered together with the District Plantation Offices in Kotawaringin Barat, Seruyan and Gunung Mas.
 The monitoring system enables the provincial government to produce regular reports on agricultural production, especially related to oil palm.
-The system can be used to monitor environmental performance as it also combines smallholder and plantation data with spatial and remote sensing data, including fire and deforestation.
+The system can be used to monitor environmental performance as it also combines small-scale farmer and plantation data with spatial and remote sensing data, including fire and deforestation.

-This report is the first in a series on independent smallholders that will be published.
+This report is the first in a series of publications on independent smallholders.
 INOBU is currently also preparing other reports, including:

-- Baseline studies at the village level that includes data on smallholder agricultural practices, household income and institutions, among other data; - Challenges for obtaining sustainability certification at the group or village level.
+- Baseline studies at the village level that include data on small-scale farmer agricultural practices, household income and institutions, among other data; - Challenges for obtaining sustainability certification at the group or village level.

-This report was prepared as a collaborative report by INOBU's in-house researchers.
+This report was prepared collaboratively by INOBU's in-house researchers.
 The lead authors are John Daniel Watts and Silvia Irawan.
 Aklan Huda led the overall data analysis for the report.
-Shofia wrote the section on agricultural practices, while Bernadinus Steni contributed to the report's legal analysis.
+Shofia Saleh wrote the section on agricultural practices, while Bernadinus Steni contributed to the report's legal analysis.
 Triyoga Widiastomo prepared the maps and conducted spatial analysis.
 Other research support was provided by Benita Nathania.
-Data collection was carried out by surveyors in Kotawaringin Barat and Seruyan, and led by Fadly Fadhillah.
+Data collection was carried out by surveyors in Kotawaringin Barat and Seruyan and led by Fadly Fadhillah.